 If you’re looking for a dairy-free ice cream for the holidays, try my Coconut Ice Cream.
 Even though it has a clear coconut flavor, it pairs with almost anything, much to my surprise.

 - Making your own ice cream isn’t very hard, once you get the hang of it.
-It’s also insanely delicious, and you may never go back to store bought.
+It’s also insanely delicious, and you may never go back to store-bought.

 - Never walk away or turn your back on the stove.
 Making ice cream custard only requires a few minutes but it’s easily wrecked if you’re multi-tasking.
 Stirring constantly for 6-10 minutes yields great results every time.

 - Finally, don’t worry if you overcook it a little.
 The slightly scrambled taste isn’t the end of the world.
 I like to ere on the side of not quite thick enough as opposed to overdone.
 If you’re not sure, take it off the stove and spoon a bit out.
-If it stands up a bit on it own, it’s done.
+If it stands up a bit on its own, it’s done.
 But if it immediately spreads out on the counter, cook it for a little longer.
 Refer to the picture below to show you the finished texture – it’s not as thick as you might think – it’s a thin custard, not pudding thickness.

-How to make this recipe step by step!
+How to make this recipe step by step

 Step 1: Start by whisking together the egg yolks and maple syrup in a medium saucepan.